pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_95.md

 ## **BANKSIA AWARDS**

-Santos was selected in 2004 as a finalist in the Banksia Environmental Awards for the work undertaken in the Company- led initiative to protect the world-renowned Coongie Lakes, resulting in the area being declared a new National Park by the South Australian Government.
+Santos was selected in 2004 as a finalist in the Banksia Environmental Awards for the work undertaken in the Companyled initiative to protect the world-renowned Coongie Lakes, resulting in the area being declared a new National Park by the South Australian Government.

 As a finalist for this award Santos was recognised for its leadership role in bringing together a group of disparate parties to develop a Memorandum of Understanding recommending further protection for the Coongie Lakes.